Our Verdict

 Our Analysis and Test Results

 The Patagonia Nano Air is a lightweight jacket with a fitted hood and a stylish fit.
-Its exterior is comprised of stretchy 100% polyester and it has an elastic, nonadjustable hem and three total pockets; two zippered handwarmer pockets and an external zippered chest pocket, which it packs into.
+Its exterior is comprised of soft and stretchy 100% polyester and it has an elastic, nonadjustable hem and four total pockets; two zippered hand pockets and two zippered chest pockets, one of which it packs into.

 Warmth